The highly walkable Fremont neighborhood of Seattle has many artworks in easily observable outdoor settings.

 One of the newest buildings is DATA 1 at 744 North 34th Street.
 Completed in 2017, the DATA 1 building is the home of the Tableau software company.

 Underneath the bridge is the remaining segment of the residential Aurora Avenue.
 In the year 2005 the City of Seattle changed the name of this two-block segment, between North 34th to 36th Streets, to Troll Avenue.
 (City of Seattle Ordinance #121877.)

 The Fremont Troll art piece is directly under the bridge on Troll Avenue at the intersection of North 36th Street, two blocks uphill from the point of North 34th Street pictured here.

 The DATA 1 building on North 34th Street is the site of two art installations which celebrate freedom and the triumph of the human spirit.
-On the east side of the building next to Troll Avenue is mounted a fragment of the Berlin Wall.
+On the east side of the building along to Troll Avenue is mounted a fragment of the Berlin Wall.
+The fragment has a plaque explaining where it came from and how it was brought to Seattle.

 The Berlin Wall divided East and West Germany and was torn down by its citizens on November 9, 1989, during the collapse of dictatorial rule of the Communist countries of Eastern Europe.
 We remember this significant historical event at the Berlin Wall and what it represents, the freedom of self-rule.